Will you get in? 2024 Wheaton College Chances Calculator | CampusReel

 Will I get into Wheaton College with a 1400 SAT score?

-Assuming you have the same GPA as an average admitted student, you have an 56% chance of getting accepted at Wheaton College
+Assuming you have the same GPA as an average admitted student, you have an N/A chance of getting accepted at Wheaton College

 -